ShawxingKwok/ITWorks/content/docs/android/kdatastore/en/_index.md

 This page will be moved to `Multiplatform mobile` group after `IOS` support.
 {{< /hint >}}

-# Local Storage Solutions Comparison
+# Local Android Storage Solutions Comparison

 <table>
 <tr>